Guide to HR Automation: Benefits, Examples, and How to Get Started

 - Tasks where human error could increase compliance risks

-Here are a few HR automation examples that demonstrate how HR professionals are taking advantage of automated platforms to make the job more efficient.
+Here are a few HR automation examples that demonstrate how HR professionals are leveraging automated platforms to make their jobs more efficient.

 - Talent acquisition: Automate job posting, resume screening, offer letters, and track recruitment data with AI and applicant tracking system (ATS) tools.